alex-hien/COMP1800TermProjectOne/README.md

      From your terminal, type in "cd COMP1800TermProjectOne-master" to enter downloaded file

   7) Once your terminal is in the downloaded file:
+     From your terminal, type in "npm install node-fetch --save"

-     From your terminal, type in "node index.js"
+  8) From your terminal, type in "node index.js"

   8) Open your web browser (Googlechrome preferred) and type in http://localhost:3000 to reach landing page and                              http://localhost:3000/Reminder to reach reminder application